emposha/FCBKcomplete/README.md

  * maxitimes        - maximum items that can be added
  * delay            - delay between ajax request (bigger delay, lower server time request)
  * addontab         - add first visible element on tab or enter hit
+ * addoncomma       - add first visible element when pressing the comma key
  * attachto         - after this element fcbkcomplete insert own elements
  * bricket          - use square bricket with select (needed for asp or php) enabled by default
  * input_tabindex   - the tabindex of the input element